stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 01 (P1L1) - Introduction and Overview.md

 ## Preliminary Questions 1 Quiz

-1. _What is the largest software system on which you have worked?_ Banking
+1. _What is the largest software system on which you have worked_?
+Banking
-2. _How many LOC/day were you producing?_ Depends.
+2. _How many LOC/day were you producing_?
+Depends.

 ## Preliminary Questions 2 Quiz

-_How many LOC/day do you think professional software engineers produce?_
+_How many LOC/day do you think professional software engineers produce_?

 Around 50-100 LOC.